klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 *    ```provider.getSubscriber()->registerListener``` is the API to register a consumer for events in Klepsydra.
 A name and a lambda function are the arguments.
 *    ```provider.getSubscriber()->removeListener``` is the API to remove a consumer from the ```Subcriber```.
 In order to avoid unexpected behaviour at shutting down applications, it is stringly recommended to remove listeners before stopping threads or middleware providers.

+There is only one thread running which is the main thread.

 ## Example 2: The eventloop

 As suggested before, the ```EventEmitterMiddlewareProvider``` is a test only provider, so let's change it for one of the two main high performance providers in Klepsydra: **The Event Loop**: